-This list contains only somewhat lengthy articles and lectures that criticize each point in appropriate amount of detail and with substantial references to shastra and the teachings of the founder-acarya of ISKCON, A.C.
+This list contains only somewhat lengthy articles and lectures that analyze each point in appropriate amount of detail and with substantial references to shastra and the teachings of the founder-acarya of ISKCON, A.C.
 Bhaktivedanta Swami Prabhupada.
-If you have any suggestions or additions, please leave a comment.
+If you have any suggestions or additions, please contact me.

 Articles that focused on Hridayananda Dasa Goswami’s personal behavior were purposefully not included here, as this way some would consider this list to be either offensive or borderline offensive, and therefore unsuitable for distribution among well-intended devotees.
 We don’t mean to offend anyone, so we tried to focus on ideas rather than people.

 We want this list to reach as many devotees as possible so please share it widely.

 Acceptance of homossexuality and acceptance of non-procreative sex as licit